17 Questions To Determine If You Are Engaging The Best Abu Dhabi Business Set Up Provider

 I've touched on this in the above section, but will expand further here.
 As I mentioned in the introduction, setting up a business is a huge commitment.
 It isn't something to step into lightly and once the trade license is issued, there are ongoing commitments to be aware of too.
 Therefore, its essential that you fully understand what you are signing up for.
 Don't be afraid to ask questions and if you don't understand the answers, ask again until you are sure and you are comfortable that you are making the right investment.
 This isn't the same as a double glazing salesman trying to sell you windows; this is the future livelihood of your organisation.
 So take time to fact find, ask questions, think about how you want to move forward.
 If someone is pressuring you to sign and hand over money, its likely they don't have your best interests at heart.

-Understanding the short term as well as the long term goals is essential before starting on the incorporation of your business setup in Abu Dhabi.
-If for example you are wanting to sell the Abu Dhabi arm of your business at some point in the future, then a foreign branch isn't going to be the correct structure for you as it is fully owned by the overseas parent company rather than being a standalone entity with shares.
+Understanding the short term as well as the long term goals is essential before starting on the incorporation of your business setup in Abu Dhabi or Dubai.
+If for example you are wanting to sell the Abu Dhabi or Dubai arm of your business at some point in the future, then a foreign branch isn't going to be the correct structure for you as it is fully owned by the overseas parent company rather than being a standalone entity with shares.
 Equally, if the longer term goal is to expand into the other Emirates, it might be worth considering an LLC as it will be far cheaper to set up an initial LLC in Abu Dhabi and then structure local branches from that LLC into the other Emirates, rather than setting up a Foreign Branch in each Emirate (if you are a services company).
 If the person you are talking to is only focused on the 'now' then it could work out more costly for you to achieve your longer terms plans in the future.

 So many people are unaware that there are different legal structures available and just get given a cost for establishing their company.
 Its important to understand the implications of the entity you are establishing, e.g. if you were to set up an Establishment (similar to a sole trader in the UK), it is important to know that you as an individual will have unlimited liability on yourself and your assets; therefore it might be worth considering a Limited Liability Company (LLC) limiting the liability based upon your shareholding.